AUIN0/LM35-sensor_temprature_display/README.md

-# Temprature Display using LM35 sensor and an LCD I2C
+# Temprature Display using LM35 sensor and LCD I2C

 This project aims to display room temprature using LM35 sensor and an LCD I2C.
 I've uploaded the code and the circuit.